Pomax/client-server/README.md

 # A distributed client-server implementation with browser interfacing

 This is a distributed client-server implementation where the client <-> server communication is handled through a (real-time) websocket, and both the client and server themselves run a pair of web+socket servers for local access.
+The "distributed" is fully committed to: not only do clients and servers not need to run on the same machine, the client doesn't even need to run on the same machine that an actual human user is on.

-This means that in a minimal setup, there are four servers running:
+In a minimal setup, there are five TCP/UDP-based servers running:

 ## The Server Component